 - Whatever he did in Chicago was so bad, he and his wife had to flee to the suburbs or some rural area outside of the city.

 The symbolism is straightforward enough.
 We meet Don Koh as he moves into his new home.
 Like Don’s soul, the house is in disrepair.
 It’s full of cracks, leaks, and severe damage that must be fixed.
-The viewer is set up to wonder: Will Don be able to fix this house, and in the process himself?
+The viewer is set up to wonder: Will Don be able to fix this house and in the process himself?
 Or will the mistakes of the past and the disrepair of the house consume him?

 To be sure at the start of the film, the filmmaker does his best to help you sympathize with Don and his plight, even if you know Don is done from the start.
-Clearly there is an unmentioned but heavy sense that Don did something terrible, but the film’s atmosphere at the start is one where the viewer feels the need to give him a second chance and hope that his new home will help create a new Don as well.
+Clearly, there is an unmentioned but heavy sense that Don did something terrible, but the film’s atmosphere at the start is one where the viewer feels the need to give him a second chance and hopes that his new home will help create a new Don as well.

 Whatever sympathy we have for Don dries up quickly.
 Don cheats on his pregnant wife with a random young girl who shows up at his house.
 He then convinces himself that it was okay because he’s been working so hard on renovating the home.
 Working so hard?
 He hasn’t fixed anything, and while he was supposed to not be drinking, he’s been drinking and committing acts of infidelity.